webhugo/digitalvin/content/post/hello-world.md

 ---
-title: "Hello World"
+title: "Hello world!"
-date: 2025-10-19
+date: 2025-10-18T13:59:39
-draft: false
+slug: "hello-world"
 ---

-Your first post is live! 🎉
+<p>Welcome to WordPress.
+This is your first post.
+Edit or delete it, then start writing!</p>

+<p></p>